dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 In the following code comments,
 *weakening the overload* means that the implementation is barred from operations the base class implementation were not.
 Primarily, this means (essentially) calling a parameter.
-Overriding together with dropping attributes form a parameter's type becomes valid by the changes proposed by this DIP concerning contravariant parameter overriding;
+Overriding together with dropping attributes from a parameter's type becomes valid by the changes proposed by this DIP concerning contravariant parameter overriding;
 this is not explicitly mentioned in the following code comments.
 ```D